Thinking of quitting your job to chase your dreams of entrepreneurship?

 It really allows you to think freely, take further calculated risks and spend on the little extras to make your business flourish — instead of worrying about the bills of basic personal needs like food and rent.

-I worked very hard to immediately be ‘in the green’ on launch and I feel fortunate to be in such a position … But other types of business (i.e. those with stock), can put severe strain on bank accounts; increasing risk dramatically.
+I worked very hard to immediately be ‘in the green’ on launch, yet I also feel fortunate … Other types of business (i.e. those with stock) can put severe strain on bank accounts, increasing risk dramatically.

 Tax is another incredibly important consideration and there are so many facets to get your head around.

 It's easy to take it for granted when employed because it's all calculated for you; the complexity can come as a shock.

 For example, there are varying rates of dividend tax and PAYE deductions, then you have multiple filing duties to register and continuously monitor — including Self Assessment, Corporation Tax and the insanely complex VAT system (especially if you plan to sell globally).